 Time to use the modern board management software!

-iDeals Board serves board of directors, committee members with a comprehensive suite for governance tools
+Ideals Board serves board of directors, committee members with a comprehensive suite for governance tools

 Visit WebsiteIn 2024, 67% of companies increased their budgets for board meeting organization, partly to accommodate the 59% of organizations returning to in-person formats.
 After years of remote work, this trend reflects a deeper need to foster collaboration and rebuild face-to-face connections.